fusion94/fusion94.org/src/content/blog/2025-07-23-decoding-the-box-game-understanding-topps-trading-card-product-types.md

 heroImage: '/images/topps-boxes.png'
 ---

 If you've ever stood in the trading card aisle at Target or scrolled through an online card shop, you've probably felt overwhelmed by the variety of box types available.
-Jumbo boxes, hobby boxes, blaster boxes—what's the difference, and more importantly, which one should you buy?
+Jumbo boxes, hobby boxes, blaster boxes.
+What's the difference, and more importantly, which one should you buy?
 Today, we're breaking down the complete Topps product hierarchy to help you make informed decisions and maximize your collecting experience.

 ## The Evolution of Card Distribution